Print Friendly, PDF & Email

 Daniel Dyer – Papua New Guinea

-My name is Daniel Dyer.
-I am currently a 3rd year Family Medicine resident at North Colorado Family Medicine.
-I first heard God’s call to missions when I was in Uganda on a short-term trip.
-I completed medical school in Omaha, NE and moved to Greeley, CO for residency.
-I was introduced to Kudjip Hospital through Dr. Crouch at the Global Missions Health Conference and visited Kudjip Hospital in 2018.
-I will be joining the team at Kudjip through Samaritan’s Purse’s Post-Residency Program.
-I am excited and thankful to serve the people of the highlands of Papua New Guinea!
+I first heard God’s call to missions when I was in Uganda on a short-term trip in high school.
+I completed medical school at Creighton University in Omaha, NE and trained as a Family Medicine residency in Greeley, CO.
+I was introduced to Kudjip Hospital through Dr. Crouch at the Global Missions Health Conference and first came to work at Kudjip in 2021, in the middle of the pandemic.

 Don Hunter – Papua New Guinea